python/cpython/Doc/library/threading.rst

 thread objects corresponding to "alien threads", which are threads of control started outside the threading module, such as directly from C code.
-Dummy thread objects have limited functionality; they are always considered alive and daemonic, and cannot be :meth:`join`\ ed.
+Dummy thread objects have limited functionality; they are always considered alive and daemonic, and cannot be :meth:`~Thread.join`\ ed.
 They are never deleted, since it is impossible to detect the termination of alien threads.

 .. class:: Thread(group=None, target=None, name=None, args=(), kwargs={})